Crime and Punishment: Nihilism, rationalism and utilitarianism

-From the perspective of a single, recent scholarly German author, all these themes can be unified by interpreting the novel as an allegory of the authoritarian personality.

 The environment of Saint Petersburg

 Dostoevsky was among the first to recognize the symbolic possibilities of city life and imagery drawn from the city.
 I. F. I. Evnin regards Crime and Punishment as the first great Russian novel "in which the climactic moments of the action are played out in dirty taverns, on the street, in the sordid back rooms of the poor".